aemsites/coveo-commerce-ssg/README.md

 # AppBuilder SSG Template for Edge Delivery Storefront

-_Please note: this is WIP and not ready for production use_

 ## Setup

 - Populate the `.env` file in the project root and fill it as shown [below](#env)